Diseases

 - If you see a wild bird that's sick and appears to have bird flu, avoid contact with the bird - including feathers and waste.

 - Seek advice from your vet.
-If you are concerned about the health of your animals, you should always seek expert advice from your vet.
+If you are concerned about the health of your animals, you should always seek expert advice from a vet.

 - Keep up-to-date with Defra.
 The latest information on disease outbreaks, including precautions to take and how to report disease, is available from the Department for Environment, Food and Rural Affairs (Defra).
 Visit the Defra website.
 Call the Defra Helpline: 03459 33 55 77.
 Email: helpline@defra.gsi.gov.uk.

 - Contact us.
-If you are worried about the health or welfare of some animals you have seen, call our cruelty line: 0300 1234 999.
+If you are worried about the health or welfare of animals you have seen, tell us about the animal and we’ll guide you to the best and quickest way of getting them the help they need here.

 Bird flu advice and what to do

-Bird flu (also called avian influenza) is a notifiable, infectious disease that affects both wild and kept poultry.
-The disease is taken very seriously as it's devastating to birds, spreads very fast and whilst some strains have the potential to jump from birds to humans, this is very rare.
+Bird flu (also called avian influenza) is an infectious disease that affects both wild birds and kept poultry.
+The disease is taken very seriously as it's devastating to birds and spreads very fast.
+Although some strains have the potential to jump from birds to humans and other animals, this is very rare.

 The UK's devolved administrations may decide to declare an Avian Influenza Prevention Zone (AIPZ), either regionally, or across the whole of the UK to help reduce the risk of the disease spreading.